Q: In advocating an approach to recovery from alcoholism that is “secular” and “not religious,” are you asserting that

 Q: Regardless of what the courts assert, why do you think A.A. is religious?

 A: We agree that A.A. is not a religious organization and that many members of the A.A. fellowship are not religious.
 However, the program of A.A. as articulated in a portion of Chapter 5 of the Big Book, “How It Works,” is inherently religious according to every court in the U.S. that has ever considered the question.
 The portion of Chapter 5 that is often read aloud at the beginning of A.A. meetings can make a strong, negative impression on many newcomers, just as it did on many of us.
 Even though two of the six direct references to God in the reading add the italicized words “as we understood Him,” the God that the A.A. program clearly promotes is a God of a very particular understanding.
 As stated in our Big Book: “there is One who has all power – that One is God.
 May you find Him now!
 Half measures availed us nothing.”
 Apparently, the God of the A.A. program is a monotheistic, omnipotent, anthropomorphic deity who intervenes in individual human lives; and one’s chances of recovery are next to nil unless He is found, according to the Big Book.
-Of course, many of us with long-term sobriety in A.A. do not pretend to have an understanding of any such god; and we’ve managed to recover from alcoholism in A.A. nonetheless.
+Of course, many of us with long-term sobriety in A.A. do not pretend to have an understanding of a god of any sort; and we’ve managed to recover from alcoholism in A.A. nonetheless.